Virginia lawmaker backs off plan to impeach Lt. Gov. Fairfax

 Fairfax told The Washington Post that he doesn't plan to resign.
 He said he attended church with his wife on Sunday in Alexandria and received an "outpouring of support."

-He told The Root that he's been able to continue his duties presiding over the Virginia Senate despite the allegations.
+that he's been able to continue his duties presiding over the Virginia Senate despite the allegations.
 He said, in fact, that "being able to focus on my official duties has actually helped."